claes/hemlis/README.md

 This works, but since the secrets are now present in your environment as environment variables, it is not secure.
 It is also a bad practise to store secrets in plain text files - but this was just for illustration.

-Another way would be to create a script call secrets.sh containing
+Another way would be to create a script called secrets.sh containing

     #!/usr/bin/env bash
     home_wifi_password="Pa$sw0rd"

     source $(type hemlis-install)

 If you then execute secrets.sh, the secrets will be installed.
-In this case, the shell variable is defined within the shell process, and would not leak to the environment.
-It is however an ugly practise mix the definition of secrets with program code, and also here the secret would not be encrypted at rest.
+In this case, the shell variable is defined within the shell process, so is not an environment variable and would not leak to the environment.
+It is however an ugly practise to mix the definition of secrets with program code, and also here the secret would not be encrypted at rest.
 So neither this is how you should do it!

-To do it properly, we need to create a way to combine the secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process, and without storing the secrets unencrypted.
+To do it properly, we need to create a way to combine encrypted secrets with the hemlis-install invocation dynamically, without leaking the secrets outside the installation process, and without storing the secrets unencrypted.

 This can be done as follows: